 The King Hall Loan Repayment Assistance Program (LRAP) was established in 1990 to assist recent graduates entering public interest/public benefit legal employment with educational loan repayment.
 The intent of LRAP is to help graduates overcome the potential financial barrier that loan repayment may cause recognizing the disparity in salary between corporate employment and public interest.

-UC Davis Law's LRAP is a forgivable loan program.
+The UC Davis School of Law LRAP program is provided in the form of a forgivable loan.
 Twice during the calendar year LRAP recipients apply for a forgivable loan that covers a six month loan period--January through June and July through December.
 Recipients use the LRAP proceeds to make regularly scheduled student loan payments to the holders of their education loans.
 At the end of the six month loan period recipients submit documentation which confirms loan payments were made on time and in the amounts previously agreed upon.

 After six full months of eligible employment, the previous LRAP loan is forgiven and a new six month LRAP loan is issued.
 This cycle repeats every six months as long as the recipient remains eligible for LRAP.

 LRAP recipients are required to re-establish eligibility every six months by submitting an LRAP Application.
 Once continued eligibility is established and the prior loan is forgiven a new promissory note will be issued for the next loan disbursement.

 To participate in the program for the January-June eligibility period, graduates should submit their application by November 15.
 To participate in the program for the July-December eligibility period, graduates should submit their application by June 15.